The Mercer Hotel

-The Mercer Hotel, located at the corner of Mercer and Prince Streets in SoHo, Manhattan, New York City, was the second acquisition in the luxury collection of André Balazs hotels.
-It offers 75 guest rooms on six floors of a Romanesque revival building.
+The Mercer Hotel, located at the corner of Mercer and Prince Streets in SoHo, Manhattan, New York City.
+It offers 73 guest rooms on six floors of a Romanesque Revival building, and features Sartiano's Italian restaurant and the Submercer lounge.

-Opening in 1997, The Mercer is the sister hotel to Hollywood's Chateau Marmont.
+Opened in 1997, The Mercer is the sister hotel to The Greenwich Hotel.

 History

-Built in 1890 for John Jacob Astor II, the six-story, 84,000 square foot brick building has been cited by the New York City Landmarks Preservation Commission as an example of the Romanesque Revival period.
+Built in 1890 for John Jacob Astor III, the six-story, 84,000 square foot brick building has been cited by the New York City Landmarks Preservation Commission as an example of the Romanesque Revival period.
 Architect William Schickel, known for his extensive work on behalf of the Archdiocese of New York, designed the building as offices for the vast Astor family holdings, resulting in a façade considerably more ornate than its industrial neighbors.
-Prior to its conversion, the building served as artists' lofts and studios, for which the hotel has now become known.
+Prior to its conversion, the building served as artists' lofts and studios, for which the hotel has become known.

+The long-shuttered property was acquired in 1988; BD Hotels, with André Balazs refurbished the building, then opened as The Mercer in 1997.
+It was SoHo's first hotel, and was later noted as SoHo's first five-star hotel.
+They launched The Mercer Kitchen restaurant (1998–2022) the following year.
+In 2023, Zero Bond founder Scott Sartiano joined as a partner at The Mercer with BD Hotels, and established its contemporary food and beverage services.